 LOVED LOVED LOVED Valerie Aurora, such a great and relevant speaker. — Anonymous

 How to act as an ally in tech – in 2017 A 30 minute talk on how to act as an ally in 2017, given the enormous political and social changes that are in process.
 Briefly covers why allies should take action more often than targets, then focuses on how tech workers can effectively organize to change policy at their employers.

-Focus on Allies – Tech Diversity and Inclusion in 2016: A 30 minute talk on why 2016 should be the year that we focus on allies when it comes to diversity and inclusion in tech.
+Focus on Allies – Tech Diversity and Inclusion: A 30 minute talk on why we should focus on allies when it comes to diversity and inclusion in tech.
 Explains why allies have more time, energy, and influence to change tech culture than the targets of oppression, then describes how to improve your ally skills.
 Given at Twitter, Airbnb, MongoDB, Pivotal, IBM, Foursquare, Stack Overflow, Patreon, Trello, and many others.